 2. Publish employee testimonials

 Job seekers have a tendency to read between lines while applying for a job.
 They want to know what it is like to work at a company they are interested in.
 Blog posts are a great start, but an even better way to provide this to candidates is by having employee testimonials and spotlights on the career site and social networks.
 Employee testimonials serve as a behind-the-scenes view, while spotlights can be helpful for showing off employee interests and promote work-life balance.
 Giving candidates a clear idea of what it is like to work for a particular company should be a focus area for the employer brand.

 Social media serves as the biggest platform for any sort of communication, be it interpersonal, intra-personal or mass communication.
 It is perhaps the easiest way to boost employee engagement.
-Social networks provide candidates and employees an avenue to interact directly with one another, something that was not possible even a decade ago.
-Participating in Twitter Chats or joining group discussions on LinkedIn and Facebook can have lasting impact on job seekers and greatly improve the employer brand.
-Social media platforms also provide employees another way to build their personal brand.
+Social networks provide candidates and employees with an avenue to interact directly with one another, something that was not possible just a decade ago.
+Participating in Twitter Chats or joining group discussions on LinkedIn and Facebook can have lasting impacts on job seekers and greatly improve the employer brand.
+Social media also provides employees with another way to build their personal brand.

 When one gets to hear something directly from the horse’s mouth, it has a greater impact; it’s like people trust people more than brands.
 When employees share their stories, it brings their experiences to life and makes them relatable.
 Sharing these experiences resonates with potential candidates who can picture themselves in their position.